sridhareguram/sridhareguram.github.io/_projects/1_project.md

   <p>I build the Conventional Neural netowrk model in such a way that it detect the Pneumonia status of a patient without blood test,oximeter test and           other.</p>

-  <p>The model takes a chest X-ray as an input and searched for any signs of pneumonia such as white spots in the lungs (called infiltrates) </p>identify     <p> that identifies an infection.</p>
+  <p>The model takes a chest X-ray as an input and searched for any signs of pneumonia such as white spots in the lungs (called infiltrates)</p>
+  <p>that identifies an infection.</p>

   <p>This exam will also help determine if you have any complications related to pneumonia such as abscesses or pleural effusions.</p>